sequentech/step/doc/design/velvet/README.md

 `status`: "Completed", "Error", "Interupted", ...

-There will be as many output dir as many stage, thus they will look like `./path/to/output-dir/<stage>/<pipe-id>/`:
+There will be as many output dir as many pipes, thus they will look like `./path/to/output-dir/<stage>/<pipe-id>/`:

 ```
 ./path/to/output-dir/main/decode-ballots/